9 releases

 FC::new(inputSize, outputSize)

-These are best when doing just straight raw data processing.
-Using these combined with activations, it is technically possible to make a mathematical model for anything you want.
+These are best when doing just straight raw brain processing.
+Using these combined with activations, it is technically possible to make a mathematical ai for anything.
 These layers have exponintial more computation when scaled up though.

 Tanh::new(inputSize); //hyperbolic tangent